 Muskingum University was awarded over $970,000 for a Workforce Opportunity for a Rural Communities Initiative grant from the U.S. Department of Labor.
 The University was one of 11 Appalachian Regional Commission recipients.

-The WORC Initiative funds projects that invest in education, training, and career support services to develop local and regional workforce development solutions and community partnerships to promote new, sustainable job opportunities.
+The WORC Initiative funds projects that invest in education, training, and career support services.
+It provides resources for local and regional workforce development solutions and for community partnerships to promote new, sustainable job opportunities.

 “Muskingum University is excited about the impact this grant will have on our region,” said President Susan Hasseler.
 “Having a team of committed organizations working collaboratively to meet workforce needs will contribute to long-term economic vitality.”

 The Building Healthcare Pathways in Rural Appalachian Ohio project was developed by a consortium and will provide a solution to two key issues: poor health outcomes and disparities paired with a critical shortage of healthcare professionals.